 δ = settlement at the same point

-Against many popular opinions, modulus of subgrade reaction is not an exclusive property of a soil, but depends mainly on the loaded area (size of the footing or mat).
-Other factors that affect the modulus of subgrade reaction are shape of footing, depth of foundation, type of soil, and type of foundation.
-Different approaches have been suggested for the evaluation of modulus of subgrade reaction, but the most practical approach is to carry out in-situ plate load test on the soil.
+Against many popular opinions, the modulus of subgrade reaction is not an exclusive property of soil but depends mainly on the loaded area (size of the footing or mat).
+Other factors that affect the modulus of subgrade reaction are the shape of footing, depth of foundation, type of soil, and type of foundation.
+Different approaches have been suggested for the evaluation of modulus of subgrade reaction, but the most practical approach is to carry out an in-situ plate load test on the soil.

 Plate bearing test is an in-situ load-bearing test that is used to evaluate the ultimate bearing capacity and likely settlement of soil under a given load.
 The test can be carried out in accordance with BS 1377 Part 9: 1990.
 It basically consists of loading a steel plate of known diameter and recording the settlements corresponding to each load increment.

 By implication, the coefficient of subgrade reaction is the unit pressure required to produce a unit settlement in a soil.
 In saturated clay soils, the settlement under load will take time due to consolidation, so the coefficient of subgrade reaction should be determined on the basis of the final settlement.

 - The value of ks in independent on the magnitude of pressure

 - The value of ks has the same value for every point on the surface of the footing

 These two assumptions are however not strictly correct.

-Terzaghi in 1955 presented empirical relationships for determining the coefficient of subgrade reactions (ksf) for full scale foundations, based on results from plate load test.
-This is based on a rigid 1ft x 1tf (0.305 m x 0.305m) slab placed on a soil medium.
+Terzaghi in 1955 presented empirical relationships for determining the coefficient of subgrade reactions (ksf) for full-scale foundations, based on results from plate load tests.
+This is based on a rigid 1 ft x 1 ft (0.305 m x 0.305m) slab placed on a soil medium.